 Let’s say you made the perfect Google Form to collect data, circulated it, and now you have some responses.
-That’s great, but now you need to analyze those responses.
-A thorough and deep analysis of collected data can give you tangible insights that can lend you an edge in business.
+That’s great, but now you need Google Forms data analysis.
+Quantifying Google Form results through a thorough and deep analysis of collected data can give you tangible insights that can lend you an edge in business.

-In this post, we’ll cover analytics in Google Forms, and you’ll learn how to analyze the precious data that you’ve collected based on different question types.
+In this post, we’ll cover analytics in Google Forms, and you’ll learn how to analyze Google Forms data that you’ve collected based on different question types.
 Let’s begin!

 How to view analytics in Google Forms